Kim Hong-il (general): Early life and military career in China

 However, Japanese secret police were increasingly active in Northeast China hunting down Korean partisans, and for his own safety Kim left the region and went to Shanghai.
 In 1926, he joined the Republic of China's National Revolutionary Army.
 His second son Kim Young-jai was born around this time.
 He participated in the Northern Expedition, and was later stationed at Wusong Fort and then the Shanghai Arsenal.
-While assigned to the latter post, at the request of Kim Koo of the Provisional Government of the Republic of Korea, he provided Lee Bong-chang and Yun Bong-gil with the bombs used in 1932 in the Sakuradamon assassination attempt against Emperor Hirohito and the Hongkew Park attack on Japanese troops which killed General Yoshinori Shirakawa of the Shanghai Expeditionary Army.
+While assigned to the latter post, at the request of Kim Ku of the Provisional Government of the Republic of Korea, he provided Lee Bong-chang and Yun Bong-gil with the bombs used in 1932 in the Sakuradamon assassination attempt against Emperor Hirohito and the Hongkew Park attack on Japanese troops which killed General Yoshinori Shirakawa of the Shanghai Expeditionary Army.
 During the Shanghai War of 1932, he served as an intelligence officer with the 19th Route Army.
 In 1934, he was reassigned to the Luoyang branch of the Republic of China Military Academy, where he was in charge of a special course for Korean officer candidates in the ROC army.

 During the Second Sino-Japanese War, Kim was promoted to the rank of major-general in 1939, and lieutenant general in May 1945.
 After the surrender of Japan, he continued to serve in the National Revolutionary Army for a few more years, and was assigned to the Northeast Security Command, in which capacity he organised the repatriation of Koreans from Northeast China to the Korean peninsula.